blin/resume/evgenii_petrov_cv.md

 *   Wrote extensive documentation on various systems relevant to production:
     "life of a request", "life of a container image", "life of an alert".
 *   Mentored junior members of the team.
-*   Pushed for convergence of execution environments, which enabled sharing of experience between R&D parts of the team and software engineering parts of the team, and enabled easier integration of R&D developments into core systems and products.
+*   Pushed for convergence of execution environments (Linux on AWS Batch vs Linux on Kubernetes), which enabled sharing of experience between R&D parts of the team and software engineering parts of the team, and enabled easier integration of R&D developments into core systems and products.